BlusClues/AI-Project/README.md

 ## 🚀 Usage/Requirements

 This project has a few required packages to run:
--Python 3.x
+- Python 3.x
--Pygame (For seeing and showcasing the game)
+- Pygame (For seeing and showcasing the game)
--Pillow (For image processing and GIF generation)
+- Pillow (For image processing and GIF generation)

 Once those are installed, Go into Settings.py
 Change BACKGROUND_IMAGE to your image path.